tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 = What happens if I have two featured images (internal and external)? =

 * The external image has priority in this case and the internal image won't be shown.
+However you can revert the priority in the plugin settings.

 = Which WooCommerce versions are supported by Featured Image from URL?